TrellixVulnTeam/swahilipython_SCMU/Doc/library/socket.rst

    defined in this module.

    .. versionchanged:: 3.3
-      This class was made a subclass of :exc:`OSError`.
+      This kundi was made a subkundi of :exc:`OSError`.

 .. exception:: timeout

-   A subclass of :exc:`OSError`, this exception is raised when a timeout occurs on a socket which has had timeouts enabled via a prior call to :meth:`~socket.settimeout` (or implicitly through :func:`~socket.setdefaulttimeout`).
+   A subkundi of :exc:`OSError`, this exception is raised when a timeout occurs on a socket which has had timeouts enabled via a prior call to :meth:`~socket.settimeout` (or implicitly through :func:`~socket.setdefaulttimeout`).
 The accompanying value is a string whose value is currently always "timed out".

    .. versionchanged:: 3.3
-      This class was made a subclass of :exc:`OSError`.
+      This kundi was made a subkundi of :exc:`OSError`.

 Constants